TNG/ArchUnit/README.md

 # ArchUnit

-ArchUnit is a free, simple and extensible library for checking the architecture of your code.
-I.e. ArchUnit can check dependencies between packages and classes, layers and slices, check for cyclic dependencies and more.
-It does so by analyzing given Java Byte Code, and importing all classes into a Java code structure.
+ArchUnit is a free, simple and extensible library for checking the architecture of your Java code.
+That is, ArchUnit can check dependencies between packages and classes, layers and slices, check for cyclic dependencies and more.
+It does so by analyzing given Java bytecode, importing all classes into a Java code structure.
 ArchUnit's main focus is to automatically test architecture and coding rules, using any plain Java unit testing framework.

 ## Why test your architecture?

-Most developers working in bigger projects will know the story, where once upon a time somebody experienced looked at the product and drew up some nice architecture diagrams, showing the components the system should consist of, and how they should interact.
+Most developers working in larger projects will know the story, where once upon a time somebody experienced looked at the code and drew up some nice architecture diagrams, showing the components the system should consist of, and how they should interact.
 But when the project got bigger, the use cases more complex, and new developers dropped in and old developers dropped out, there were more and more cases where new features would just be added in any way that fit.
 And suddenly everything depended on everything and every change could have an unforeseeable effect on any other component.
 Of course you could have one or several experienced developers, having the role of the architect, who look at the code once a week, identify violations and correct them.
-But a safer way is, to just define the components in code and rules for these components that can be automatically tested, for example as part of your continuous integration build.
+But a safer way is to just define the components in code and rules for these components that can be automatically tested, for example as part of your continuous integration build.